 Anyone who decides to launch their own company is bound to experience challenges along the way, and these challenges will all be different depending on what sector you decide to tap into.

-For me, I knew launching a tech start-up in one of the most exciting and rapidly changing industries would be an exciting prospect.
+For me, I knew launching a tech start-up in one of the most rapidly changing industries would be an exciting prospect.
 I knew I was bound to make mistakes but also understood the importance of learning and developing from them.

 If you are thinking of starting your own business in the tech space, here are six key steps I’ve learned on my journey, turning a ground-breaking idea into a fast-growing and successful tech business.